eclipse-threadx/rtos-docs/rtos-docs/filex/chapter4.md

 This service allocates and links one or more contiguous clusters to the end of the specified file.
 FileX determines the number of clusters required by dividing the requested size by the number of bytes per cluster.
 The result is then rounded up to the next whole cluster.

-This service is designed for exFAT.
 The *size* parameter takes a 64-bit integer value, which allows the caller to pre-allocate space beyond 4GB range.

 ### Input Parameters